roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ## Mission Statement

 The target is to build an online trip management application to allow travelers to manage their trips and see all of their existing reservations independent of the platform or agency where it was booked.
+The benefit of the solution for the traveler is to have a one stop shop with all reservation details in one place with guarateed currentness.
+This is a major improvement compared to the current market standard, where travelers have to deal with multiple portals and agency pages with inconsistent data or formatting.

 ## User Journeys